Sticky Icon

 How long will it take to see improvements in mobility and pain?

-How does Ayurveda address inflammation in OA?
+How does Ayurveda address inflammation in Osteoarthritis?

-Does Ayurveda address muscle damage in OA?
+Does Ayurveda address muscle damage in Osteoarthritis?

-Is Ayurveda safe for OA?
+Is Ayurveda safe for Osteoarthritis?

-Can Ayurveda regenerate knee cartilage?
+Can Ayurveda regenerate knee cartilage?rveda safe for Osteoarthritis?

 What joints are most often affected by Osteoarthritis?

-Although osteoarthritis can affect any joint, it most commonly affects the hands, knees, hips, and spine (either at the neck or lower back).
+Although Osteoarthritis can affect any joint, it most commonly affects the hands, knees, hips, and spine (either at the neck or lower back).

 References